 Purchase College employees must adopt an attitude and mode of operation that is above criticism and avoid any type of conduct that would give any suggestion of a conflict of interest.

-More information is available at www.jcope.ny.gov and in the following handbook sections:
+More information is available at New York State Commission on Ethics and Lobbying in Government in the following handbook sections: